DavidCico/Enhanced-Event-Driven-Backtester/README.md

 <li><div align="justify">'<em>Backtester_loop.py</em>' in which the Backtest class hierarchy encapsulates the other classes, to carry out a nested while-loop event-driven system in order to handle the events placed on the Event Queue object.</div></li>

 <li><div align="justify">'<em>DataHandler.py</em>' which defines a class that gives all subclasses an interface for providing market data to the remaining components within the system.
-Data can be obtained directly from the web, a database pr read from CSV files for instance.</div></li>
+Data can be obtained directly from the web, a database or be read from CSV files for instance.</div></li>

-<li><div align="justify">'<em>Events.py</em>' where four types of events (market, signal, order and fill), which allow communication between the above components via an event queue, are implemented.</div></li>
+<li><div align="justify">'<em>Events.py</em>' with four types of events (market, signal, order and fill), which allow communication between the above components via an event queue, are implemented.</div></li>

 <li><div align="justify">'<em>Execution.py</em>' to simulate the order handling mechanism and ultimately tie into a brokerage or other
 means of market connectivity.</div</li>